-Despite the fact that George’s professional life was strong and growing, his personal life was not ideal.
-After more than 25 years of marriage, he and his wife divorced over irreconcilable differences.
-George lived alone in the large house in which they raised their 3 children who were then grown, and to say that he didn’t maintain it well is like saying that the sun doesn’t rise in the evening.
-He seldom had guests and even when he did, he didn’t spend much time tidying up.
+Despite the fact George’s professional life was strong and growing, his personal life was less than ideal.
+After more than twenty-five years of marriage he and his wife divorced because of irreconcilable differences.
+George lived alone in the large house in which they raised their now grown three children, and to say he didn’t maintain it neatly is a gross understatement.
+He seldom had guests and when he did, he didn’t spend much time tidying up.
 One of his hobbies was building airplanes, and he told me he assembled his latest plane in the living room.
 When he finally had to attach the wings, he was forced to move the assembly line to his back yard.

 I once helped him assemble a grandfather clock at his home, and prior to beginning the project, he dumped all one thousand small and large pieces out of the their boxes onto the floor of this same living room.
 According to him he was more comfortable working there.
 We had a lot of fun working on that clock, and when it was finished, he gave it to me.
 Cathy and I had placed the clock in the entryway of our home on North Madison, and when we moved to Florida we gave it to our son John Aaron.